flamerecca/yii2-gitbook-cookbook/ide-autocompletion.md

 class ConsoleApplication extends yii\console\Application {
 }
 ```

-In the above PHPDoc of`BaseApplication`,`WebApplication`,`ConsoleApplication`will be used by IDE to autocomplete your custom components described via`@property`.
+In the above PHPDoc of`BaseApplication`、`WebApplication`、`ConsoleApplication`will be used by IDE to autocomplete your custom components described via`@property`.

 > **Note**: To avoid "Multiple Implementations" PHPStorm warning and make autocomplete faster exclude or "Mark as Plain Text"`vendor/yiisoft/yii2/Yii.php`file.